As an Amazon Associate we earn from qualifying purchases.

-We have left this sous vide steak recipe very basic, so you can add and subtract to it as you wish.
+I have left this sous vide steak recipe very basic, so you can add and subtract to it as you wish.
 As a general rule of thumb, do not add herbs on the surface of the ribeye in high-heat cooking because they will burn.
 All spices of a seasoned steak benefit from additional fat like butter to transfer their flavors because they are mostly oil-based.
-Some of our favorite additions are:
+Some of my favorite additions are:

 - Thyme in the butter when you sear it: this is the most common prep you will see in videos online